Management at Michigan Tech

 - Systems Control

-"The pace of change challenges us to continually be open to new ideas and experiences.
+Tomorrow Needs Business Leaders Who Leverage Technology"The pace of change challenges us to continually be open to new ideas and experiences.
 Discussions of organizational change in our management courses will become increasingly important.
-To prepare students to create the future, we need to look far down the road."
+To prepare students for tomorrow, we need to look far down the road."